manuhon99/friday13th/README.md

 ### How it works

-You can fork or git clone this repository, then run the index.html page.
+You can fork or clone this repository, then run the index.html page.
 The project is deployed on [Heroku](https://jason13th.herokuapp.com/)

 ### Preview